deekshithareddy09/team7dashboard/README.md

 2. Run node terminal

+3. Then execute bower install

+4. then grunt build

-3.Then run http-server by executing  http-server.
+5.Then run http-server by executing  http-server.

-4. Then will get a url ,give that url in the browser to execute the project .
+6. Then will get a url ,give that url in the browser to execute the project .